Carmel High School (Carmel, California): Athletics

 Carmel High shares a cross town rivalry with Pacific Grove High School, wherein every year the two varsity football teams compete in "The Shoe Game", so named after a shoe that was bronzed and made into a trophy by Carmel High students in an attempt to start the rivalry.
-In 2014, Pacific Grove ended Carmel's six-game winning streak in the series; as of 2017 Carmel leads the all-time series 35–33–2.

 The school's mascot is the Padre, which pays homage to the peninsula's history with the Spanish missionaries, specifically Father Junipero Serra, with the Carmel Mission located just over a mile from the campus.
 In 2020, Alumni began to call for Carmel High to replace the Padre mascot.
-Father Junipero Serra is important to California’s history, yet his 18th-century accomplishments are controversial for many local Carmel Residents.
+Father Junipero Serra is important to California's history, yet his 18th-century accomplishments are controversial for many local Carmel Residents.
 No outcome or resolution has occurred.

-There is a weight room, dance room, gym and locker rooms, and pool.
-Fall sports: cross country, field hockey, football, golf, tennis, volleyball, and water polo.
-Winter sports: basketball, soccer, and wrestling.
-Spring sports: baseball, golf, lacrosse, volleyball, softball, swimming/diving, tennis, track and field teams.